nberktumer/ha-bambulab-spaghetti-detection/CONTRIBUTING.md

 ### Contribution
-Want to contribute to ha-bambulab?
-Great!
-We have a few small asks though!

-- Please do not fork and PR against the main branch
+Excited to contribute to **ha-bambu-lab-p1-spaghetti-detection**?
+Fantastic!
+Here's what you need to know:

-- Use the develop branch, this is our working area.
-Anything in the main branch should be considered live, released code.
+- Please make contributions to the `develop` branch, as the `main` branch is reserved for stable, released code.
-- Please name your commits accordingly, and add some context as to what you have added.
+- Clearly name your commits and provide contextual information about the changes you've made.